chuckdries/IntroToWebDevelopment/readme.md

   - CSS Frameworks
   - More practice making layouts from the real world
   - Other TBD

+##I've changed my mind on lessons 2 and 3.
+More details to follow.
 ### 3. Basic client side JavaScript
 This lesson is mostly aimed at people who have never programmed before, but if there's interest, I'll do a supplemental lesson comparing Javascript to Java or C or something like that.
   - A hint of additional CSS